FAQ: itopia CloudApps Classroom

 Is this a type of VDI?

-• This has nothing to do with VDI, infrastructure, Windows RDS/10, or any of the old-school IT operations.
-This is a fully managed service enabling you to deliver virtual curricula to students via Chromebooks (or any device) to educate the next generation of creators.
+No. This has nothing to do with VDI, infrastructure, Windows RDS/10, or traditional IT operations.
+This is a fully managed service that enables the delivery of virtual curricula to students via Chromebooks or any device.

 Can itopia extend the 15-minute timeout?